datazip-inc/olake/drivers/kafka/README.md

 ---

 ## Supported Modes
-1. **Incremental**
+1. **Streaming**
-   Tracks and syncs incremental changes or messages from Kafka in real time streaming mode.
+   Tracks and syncs streaming changes or messages from Kafka in real time.
 ---

 ## Setup and Configuration